PooleLab/MD-Phylogeny/README.md

   - Model/Chain Selection Option: Select the desired protein chain, then proceed to configure the settings.
 3. Configuration Options:
   - PDB Manipulation Options: Customize manipulation options for the structure based on experimental needs, such as removing certain residues or modifying the structure, if required.
 Click Next Step to apply the settings.
 After the calculation, use the CHARMM-GUI viewer to confirm that the desired modifications to the protein structure have been applied accurately before proceeding to the next configuration.
   - Water Box Configuration and ions: Configure the water box size and type to solvate the protein.
-Add ions to achieve wanted physiological conditions (Note: we’ve used distance placing method and chosen 10 A edge distance and added NaCl ions).
+Add ions to achieve wanted physiological conditions (Note: we’ve used the distance placing method and chosen 10 A edge distance and added NaCl ions).
 Click Next Step to apply the settings.
 After the calculation, use the CHARMM-GUI viewer to confirm that the desired modifications to the protein structure have been applied accurately before proceeding to the next configuration.
   - Boundary Conditions: Set the periodic boundary conditions (PBC) automatically or adjust manually according to simulation requirements.
 Click Next Step to apply the settings.
 After the calculation, use the CHARMM-GUI viewer to confirm that the desired modifications to the protein structure have been applied accurately before proceeding to the next configuration.
-  - Force Field Selection: Choose desired force field.
+  - Force Field Selection: Choose the desired force field.
 CHARMM36m is popular and recommended for protein systems.
 Ensure that selected force fields and solvent models are compatible.
   - Equilibration and Simulation Parameters:
     - Select GROMACS as the output format.
     - Set NVT Ensemble for equilibration and NPT Ensemble for dynamics.
 Specify the temperature of choice for simulations.